mikailafsin/frontend-mentor-four-card-feature-section-solution/README.md

 ### What I learned

-In this challenge I gained more control over using the box-shadow feature.
+In this challenge I gained more control over using the `box-shadow` property.

 ```css